honourable12/netprobe/README.md

 - **Automatic Discovery**: Uses **mDNS** to automatically find and connect to other NetProbe nodes on the same LAN.
 - **WiFi Health Monitoring**: Periodically polls the Windows WLAN API (via `netsh`) to track Signal Strength and Link Rates.
 - **Real-time Alerts**: Utilizes **Gossipsub** to propagate "Interference Detected" alerts across the mesh when a node's signal quality drops below a threshold.
-- **Triangulation Ready**: By sharing local noise levels, multiple nodes can help identify the physical location of a disruptor.
+- **Rich TUI Dashboard**: A real-time terminal interface powered by `ratatui` and `crossterm`.
+    - **Signal Gauge**: Visual representation of current signal strength and moving average.
+    - **Interface Info**: Detailed BSSID, Channel, and RX/TX rates.
+    - **Peer List**: Real-time view of discovered nodes in the mesh.
+    - **Alert History**: Scrollable history of received interference alerts from peers.
+    - **Live Logs**: Application status and network event logs.

 ## How it Works

-1. **Local Probe**: Each node runs `netsh wlan show interfaces` every 15 seconds.
+1. **Local Probe**: Each node polls `netsh wlan show interfaces` based on the configured interval.
-2. **Threshold Check**: If the Signal Quality drops below 70%, the node considers the environment "disrupted."
+2. **Threshold Check**: If the Signal Quality drops below the configured threshold, the node considers the environment "disrupted."
 3. **Gossip**: The affected node signs and broadcasts a JSON alert to the `disruptor-alerts` topic.
-4. **Peer Awareness**: All nodes in the mesh receive the alert and log the Peer ID and signal level of the affected machine.
+4. **Peer Awareness**: All nodes in the mesh receive the alert and display it in the TUI's alert history.

 ## Prerequisites